mc08662/mc08662.github.io/index.md

 ![bmhv-vorticity](https://mc08662.github.io/vortZ-xlimiting.gif)

-I am a Mechanical Engineer specialised in Computational Fluid Dynamics.
-I recently received my PhD from the School of Mathematics, Computer Science and Engineering of [CITY, University of London](https://www.city.ac.uk/).
+I am a Mechanical Engineer specialised in Computational Fluid Dynamics, holding a PhD from the School of Mathematics, Computer Science and Engineering of CITY, University of London.

+***

+I am primarily interested in applied research and complex engineering problems.
+My PhD focused on numerical modelling of multiphase flows with direct industrial and biological applications.

+I am genuinely intrigued by the physics and mathematics of system dynamics, whether their applications refer to structural, fluid, coupled systems or other systems.
+Although my doctorate's research was related on fluid dynamics and relevant computational methods, throughout my studies I had the opportunity to get familiar with applications of aero-elasticity and fluid-structure interaction, system control and bio-engineering signal modelling, and thus, developing a more abstract and holistic view on the subject.

+Moreover, my attraction to numerical methods led me to develop robust programming skills and work on different scientific programming languages.
+I am also an open-source software enthusiast.

 | [Academic Background](#academic-background) | [Professional Career](#professional-career) | [Work Dissemination](#work-dissemination) |

----

 ## Academic Background
 ### Research
-The subject of my PhD was cavitating flows with potential bio-engineering applications.
+The subject of my PhD in [CITY, University of London](https://www.city.ac.uk/), was cavitating flows with potential bio-engineering applications.

 Cavitation is the phenomenon of vaporization of liquids, not through heating (boiling), but through acceleration.
 A ship propeller can accelerate the ambient water so abruptly and severely that the static pressure falls bellow the saturation value and the water turns into vapour.
 The induced vapour cavities turn back to liquid water after a short period, often following an implosion, which could damage mechanical structure and equipment.

 The work was motivated by the potential of cavitation induction in blood flow through a prosthetic mechanical heart valve, reported by some experiments in the past.

-From the fall of 2015 until the end of 2019, I was working in _CITY_, as part of an european research program, _CaFE_, focusing on cavitation erosion.
+From the fall of 2015 until the end of 2019, I was attached to _CITY_, as part of an european research program, _CaFE_, focusing on cavitation erosion.
 In order to study the mechanical heart valve flow, I was developing a CFD tool to accommodate the body motion of the valve leaflets in the computational fluid domain.

 The tool follows the immersed boundary method, is generic and can be used in various applications, compressible or incompressible, turbulent or laminar, multi- or single-phase flows.
 This approach is ideal for modelling solids of complicated geometry or undergoing large displacement or deformation, avoiding the cumbersome mesh generation.